EtainClub/blurt/README.md

 ## Launch Plans

-* Blurt is a fork of the Steem blockchain to be executed on July 4th, 2020.
+* Blurt is a fork of the Steem blockchain that begins operating on July 4th, 2020.

 ## Centralization